|Previous Names||Derrynane Lodge on 1843 map|

 The earliest reference to this property appears on the 1843 Ordnance Survey map where the house is called Derrynane Lodge.
-The exact date of the erection of the house is unknown but it was one of the first significant residences to be built on Glenalua Road in the late eighteenth and early nineteenth century along with the other houses which appear in the Killiney area in the first edition 1843 map.
+The exact date of the erection of the house is unknown (although it does not appear in the 1837 ‘fair plan’ ) but it was one of the first significant residences to be built on Glenalua Road in the early nineteenth century along with the other houses which appear in the Killiney area in the first edition 1843 map.

 This first wave of development indicates the transition of this area from open countryside to a highly desirable residential area of high amenity value with improving links to the city.
 The house was built on part of the Talbot estate and has exceptional southerly views of Killiney Bay and Bray Head.
 It was originally a double fronted single storey building.
 In the notice of sale by auction by the Court of Bankruptcy in Ireland in April 1891 Glenalua Lodge is described as follows: ‘The dwelling House of Glenalua is most charmingly situate, and commands magnificent views of the Bay of Dublin, Bray and County Dublin Mountains.
 The grounds are beautifully laid out in terraces, ornamental flower garden, green houses, hot houses, pits, tennis grounds etc., there is also a good kitchen and fruit garden, coachhouse and stabling in an enclosed yard.
 The house contains 3 reception rooms, 5 bedrooms, kitchen, pantry, servants bedrooms storeroom etc. The entire is in the most complete order and fit for immediate occupation.